Regulatory mandates

 Customers and distributors need current SDS sheets, certifications, and specs on demand.
 A portal with controlled document access reduces inbound document requests by 60–80%.

 Compliance Docs is part of PHASE 2: PROCESS AUTOMATION.
+Sequence it around the records and workflows it depends on.

 Defined document taxonomy (which documents, which products, which customers require them), ownership assigned, and current document inventory completed before implementing any system.